What Are Probiotics and Why Take Them?

-Each of us has a distinctive gut microbiome shaped by our environment, diet, and lifestyle—and imbalances in our gut microbiota can be caused by any number of things, from poor diet, stress, travel, and the use of certain medications to various other lifestyle and environmental factors.
+Each of us has a distinctive gut microbiome shaped by our environment, diet, and lifestyle—and imbalances in our gut microbiota can be caused by any number of things, from poor diet, stress, travel, to various other lifestyle and environmental factors.
 (It houses trillions of microbial cells, so it’s no wonder there’s so much going on in there.)
 (1,2,3)

-That’s why ingested live probiotics can be so beneficial—to help support microbiome balance.* (1,2,4,5)
+That’s why ingested live probiotics can be so beneficial—to help support a balanced gut microflora.* (1,2,4,5)

 Emphasis on “may”—because each of our bodies are so different, it’s impossible to say for sure who will feel what.
 Some people experience an adjustment period with a new probiotic (regardless of whether they’re new to gut health supplements), whereas others don’t feel a thing.*

 Here’s what we can say: If you’re part of the former adjustment period camp, it’s completely normal and to be expected.
 When first starting a regimen, the gut flora may need a little time to adapt—so some people may experience side effects such as minor digestive discomfort, gas, bloating, or stomach rumbling.
 The good news?
 These “symptoms” are temporary and should subside with ongoing use.*

 How Long Does it Take for Probiotics to Work?

 Again, everybody is different: Some people may feel effects within two to four weeks of consistent use, while others may not notice anything at all.
 The principal takeaway here is that just because you do not feel it, does not mean it is not working.*

 Why Some Feel Effects (And Others Don’t)